-Sunscreens: How to Read a Label, Expert Tips etc.
+Sunscreens: How to Read a Label, Expert Tips, etc.

 Sunscreens are topically applied products that protect the skin from the sun's damaging ultraviolet (UV) radiation.
 Sunscreens work by including active ingredients that remain on the surface of the skin that absorb, scatter, or reflect the UV radiation before it reaches the skin.
-By filtering out the harmful UV radiation, sunscreens help to reduce the risk of skin cancer and early skin aging, as well as help prevent sunburn.
+By filtering out harmful UV rays, sunscreens help to reduce the risk of skin cancer and premature skin aging, as well as help prevent sunburn.

 Reading the Label:

-The skin type of the user - Whatever our skin color, all are potentially susceptible to sunburn and other harmful effects of exposure to UV radiation.
+- The skin type of the user - Whatever our skin color, all are potentially susceptible to sunburn and other harmful effects of exposure to UV radiation.
 While we all need to take precautions to protect our skin, people who need to be especially careful in the sun include those who have pale skin; blond, red or light brown hair; and those who have been treated for skin cancer.

-The amount applied and frequency of re-application - FDA recommends that you apply sunscreen 15 minutes before going out in the sun and reapply it every 2 hours - more often if you’re sweating or jumping in and out of the water.
+- The amount applied and frequency of re-application - FDA recommends that you apply sunscreen 15 minutes before going out in the sun and reapply it every 2 hours - more often if you’re sweating or jumping in and out of the water.
 Sunscreen should be applied evenly on all parts of your body that will be in the sun.
 It takes at least one ounce of sunscreen lotion, the size of a golf ball, to cover your entire body.

 - The water-resistance of the product - FDA's regulations now require that if a product's front label makes claims of being water resistant, it must designate whether it's protective for 40 or for 80 minutes while swimming or sweating.
 Additionally, manufacturers may no longer make claims that their sunscreens are "waterproof" or "sweatproof."

-Simple tips for sun safety include:
+Simple tips for sun safety from the American Cancer Society (ACS) include:

-Reapply sunscreen every two hours or immediately after swimming or sweating
+- Reapply sunscreen every two hours or immediately after swimming or sweating.

-- Visit your healthcare professional every year for a skin exam
+- Visit your healthcare professional every year for a skin exam.